MichalBelko/bymgeam/README.md

 # bymgeam
-A mini eshop similar to Gymbeam created with Next + Tailwind
+A mini eshop similar to Gymbeam created with Next.js + Tailwind